Most of the razors I’ve featured here cost between $20 to $60, which is pretty reasonable when you compare it to the price of replacement cartridges.

 - Utilizes a twist to open butterfly head

-- Handle has vertical and horizontal grooves to prevent slippage
+- The handle has vertical and horizontal grooves to prevent slippage

 - Most variants come with at least the Ying Jili blades